 Is China safe for travelers?
-Thankfully, over the past decade China has maintained a low crime rate compared to the rest of the world.
-With that said, there are plenty of China travel safety tips you should be aware of when planning your trip.
+You might be surprised to learn that over the past decade, China has maintained one of the lowest crime rates in the world.
+Regardless, there are plenty of China travel safety tips you should be aware of when planning your trip.

 #1: Watch What You Eat in China